|Safe and Responsible Driving|

 |Turn on headlights at night and in poor

-on headlights around 30 minutes before sunset and keep them
+on headlights around 30 minutes after sunset and keep them

-on until 30 minutes after sunrise.
+on until 30 minutes before sunrise.
 Turn on your lights when

 fog or rain reduces your visibility to less than 100 meters.